 This medicine is for use only in the eye.
 Do not take by mouth.
 Follow the directions on the prescription label.
 Wash hands before and after use.
 Tilt the head back slightly and pull down the lower lid with the index finger to form a pouch.
 Try not to touch the tip of the dropper to your eye or into the pouch.
 Squeeze the prescribed number of drops into the pouch and gently close eyes for 1 to 2 minutes.
 Apply gentle finger pressure to the inner corner of the eye (tear duct) during this time.
 Use your doses at regular intervals.
 Do not use you medicine more often than directed.
 If you are using another eye product, wait at least 5 minutes between use of this medicine and the other eye product.

 If you miss a dose, use it as soon as you can.
 If it is almost time for the next dose, use only that dose.
 Do not double up or use extra doses.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this drug affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol can make you more drowsy and dizzy.
 Avoid alcoholic drinks.

 Store this medicine in the original bottle between 2 and 27 degrees C (36 to 80 degrees F).
 Protect from freezing and light.
 Throw away any unused medication after the expiration date.

 How Much Does apraclonidine Cost?

-Compare prices and save money on your next refill!
+Compare prices and save up to 80% on your next refill!